raspibolt/raspibolt/bonus/lightning/thunderhub.md

 We are going to install thunderhub in the home directory since it doesn't take much space.

 * Create a new user with  your `password[A]`.
-The new user needs read-only access to the `tls.cert` and our `admin.macaroon`, so we add him to the "bitcoin" group.
+The new user needs read-only access to the `tls.cert` and our `admin.macaroon`, so we add him to the "lnd" group.
 Open a new session.

   ```sh
   $ sudo adduser --disabled-password --gecos "" thunderhub